dentarg/auth0-blog/_includes/asides/node.markdown

 };
 ```

 The goal of this script is to export an [Express middleware](http://expressjs.com/en/guide/using-middleware.html) that guarantees that requests have an `access_token` issued by a trust-worthy party, in this case Auth0.
-The middleware will also accept an array of scopes.
-When filtering requests, the middleware will check that these scopes exist in the `access_token`.
-Note that this script expects to find an environment variable called `AUTH0_DOMAIN`.
-We will set this variable soon, but it is important to understand that this variable defines how the middleware finds the signing keys.
+The middleware also accepts an array of scopes.
+When filtering requests, this middleware will check that these scopes exist in the `access_token`.
+Note that this script expects to find two environment variables:

+- `AUTH0_AUDIENCE`: the identifier of our API (`https://contacts.mycompany.com/`)
+- `AUTH0_DOMAIN`: our domain at Auth0 (in my case `bk-samples.auth0.com`)

+We will set these variable soon, but it is important to understand that the domain variable defines how the middleware finds the signing keys.

 After creating this middleware, we can update our `index.js` file to import and use it: